defenseunicorns/uds-docs/src/content/docs/tutorials/add-package-to-bundle.md

   order: 3
 ---

 To consider `podinfo` as a fully integrated [UDS Package](https://uds.defenseunicorns.com/structure/packages/), the `Package` Custom Resource for the UDS Operator must be included as part of the Zarf Package for `podinfo`.
 In this section, we will cover adding the `podinfo-package.yaml` to the sample UDS Bundle that we created in the [first](/tutorials/deploy-with-uds-core) tutorial.

 ### Prerequisites
 This guide assumes that you created the UDS `Package` Custom Resource in the [previous](/tutorials/create-uds-package) tutorial.

 ### Adding Package Manifest to Podinfo

-Within the `zarf.yaml` file that exists in the `package` directory, modify the `podinfo` component to reference the manifest created in the previous tutorial:'
+Within the `zarf.yaml` file that exists in the `package` directory, modify the `podinfo` component to reference the manifest created in the previous tutorial:

 ```yaml
 kind: ZarfPackageConfig